ant1oine/data-science/README.md

 ## 1 - Advanced Plolty

-Easy to create visuals that will blow away your customers while discussing your findings
+Easy to create visuals that will impress your customers